 The Collector's Response

-If the debt collector does not verify the debt, it is not allowed to continue collecting the debt from you nor can it sue you or list the debt on your credit report.
-You can dispute the debt with the credit bureaus if the collector continues to list the debt on your credit report even though it hasn't responded to your debt validation noticed.
+If the debt collector does not send sufficient proof of the debt, it is not allowed to continue collecting the debt from you.
+That includes listing the debt on your credit report.
+You can dispute the debt that hasn't been adequately validated with the credit bureaus.
 Send the credit bureau a copy of your debt validation letter along with the certified and return receipts to help get the account removed from your credit report.

 If the Collector Verifies the Debt